Nina-Mainusch/ADA_website/index.md

 <h2>The spacial dimension</h2>

 There are plenty of spacial factors that can determine how many friends you have.
 Do you live in a rural or urban area?
-Are there many people of your age?
 How well are the people in general connected at your place of residence?
 We will start with investigating whether inhabitants of urban cities are more likely to have friends than inhabitants of rural areas.
 In order to do so, we have to define what a city is.
-The [UN Statistical Commission](https://blogs.worldbank.org/sustainablecities/how-do-we-define-cities-towns-and-rural-areas) endorsed the Degree of Urbanization stating that cities are settlements which have a population of at least 50,000 inhabitants in contiguous dense grid cells ($>1,500$ inhabitants per $km^2$).
+The [UN Statistical Commission](https://blogs.worldbank.org/sustainablecities/how-do-we-define-cities-towns-and-rural-areas) endorsed the Degree of Urbanization stating that cities are settlements which have a population of at least 50,000 inhabitants in contiguous dense grid cells (\\(>1,500\\) inhabitants per \\(km^2\\)).

 **US citizens**